Skip to content

 DV/SA advocates can connect their clients to primary health care.

 Partnerships promote access to health care for survivors of violence because they may have been prevented from seeking care by their abusive partners or traffickers.
-In one study 17% of abused women reported that a partner prevented them from accessing health care compared to 2% of non-abused women.1
+In a study done by the National Domestic Violence Hotline, 53% participants reported that their partner controlled and/or restricted them from accessing health care13

 DV/SA programs are in a unique position to reach clients as they come in for relationship and safety support.
 They can: